All Episodes

 Why do they seek to undermine the Patriot Act?

-Why do they seek to undermine uh the foreign surveillance program that allows us to learn what they're planning and where?
+Why do they seek to undermine the foreign surveillance program that allows us to learn what they're planning and where?

 It's hard to understand.

-Uh y you know, in our country we treat people properly.
+In our country, we treat people properly.

-Uh, We we don't abuse uh prisoners.
+We don't abuse prisoners.

-There's no other country in the world uh that operates with that high level of of uh discretion and restraint uh that that that our country right which which which makes their positions hard to understand intellectually I it really does I think understanding ideologically in that is they'll do anything they have to right now to win undermine any policy the president has and then perhaps in their own minds fix it later using their elitism and uh smarter than everybody else in the room uh attitudes time is dwindling a couple more things.
+I think I understand them ideologically, and that is they'll do anything they have to right now to win, undermine any policy the president has, and then perhaps in their own minds fix it later using their elitism and smarter than everybody else in the room attitudes.

 Senator Lieberman looks like he's going to win.

-You going to make a play for him to join Republicans?
+You're going to make a play for him to join Republicans?

 Well, I think it's unlikely that Joe would become a Republican, but I'll tell you this.

-Senator Reed who I uh met uh for the first time uh about ten days ago is calling for uh and I find this interesting by the way from the crowd that has assumed they've got this sewn up for the last uh month or two calling for power sharing if it comes down to fifty fifty uh that was a disaster uh when Trent Lott shared power with Dashell because they went and got Jim Jeffords and it was uh it was a total mess.
+Senator Reed, who I met for the first time about 10 days ago, is calling for, and I find this interesting, by the way, from the crowd that has assumed they've got this sewn up for the last month or two, calling for power sharing if it comes down to 50-50.

 We're talking committee chairmanships here.